Pacific Islands Studies (PACS)

 PACS 108 Pacific Worlds: An Introduction to Pacific Islands Studies (3) Introduces students to the geography, societies, histories, cultures, contemporary issues, and arts of Oceania, including Hawai‘i.
 Combines lectures and discussion that emphasize Pacific Islander perspectives and experiences.
 A-F only.
 DS

 PACS 201 Islands of Globalization (3) Combined lectures, service-learning.
 Examines the nature and impact of globalization on Pacific Island societies, viewed from the perspective of islanders who engage with global forces and processes, and create strategies to survive.
 Limit 20 students.
 A-F only.
-Pre: either 108 or HWST 107, or consent.
 DS

 PACS 202 Pacific Islands Movement and Migration (3) Combined lecture and service-learning activities.
 Examines the diaspora of Pacific Islanders.
 Includes a service-learning activity examining cultural, political, and economic status of groups of Pacific Islanders living in other Pacific places.
 Limit of 20 students.
 A-F only.
-Pre: either 108 or HWST 107, or consent.
 DS

-PACS 301 Pacific Communities in Hawai'i (3) Examines Pacific Islander communities' experiences in Hawai'i through service learning, reading, writing, lecture, and discussion.
+PACS 301 Pacific Communities in Hawai‘i (3) Examines Pacific Islander communities’ experiences in Hawai‘i through service learning, reading, writing, lecture, and discussion.
 Concerns about housing, employment, education, health, language, and culture are central.
 A-F only.
-Pre: 108 or 201 or 202, or consent.
 DS

 PACS 302 Contemporary Issues in Oceania (3) Combined lecture/discussion.
 Examination of critical political, social, and economic issues in the Pacific Islands region today.
-Pre: 108 or 201 or 202, or consent.
 DS

 PACS 371 Literature of the Pacific (3) Basic concepts and representative texts for the study of the literature of the Pacific, including Pacific voyagers and contemporary writings in English by Pacific Islanders.
 Pre: one ENG DL course or consent.
 (Cross-listed as ENG 371) DL

-PACS 399 Directed Research (V) Repeatable three times.
+PACS 399 Directed Research (V) Repeatable up to 12 credits.

 PACS 401 Senior Capstone (3) Capstone for Pacific Islands Studies students to engage in intensive collaborative research with a Pacific Islander community in Hawai‘i, culminating in a research paper and public presentation.
 PACS majors only.
 A-F only.
 Pre: 108 and 201 and 202, and either 301 or 302.